Resources of the advantage in quantum illumination: Discord and entanglement: Role of entanglement and discord in quantum advantage for MMM states

-In summary, using the above arguments on the diagrams, we conclude that while higher entanglement is a sufficient (and not necessary) resource for higher advantage, quantum discord is a necessary (and not always sufficient) resource for higher advantage.
+In summary, using the above arguments on the diagrams, we conclude that while higher entanglement is a sufficient (and not necessary) resource for higher advantage and quantum discord is a necessary (and not always sufficient) resource for higher advantage.
+However, this result is restricted to measures we used for entanglement and discord.
+In order to consider generality of the result, we should consider other measures of quantum correlations.
+Fortunately, there are simple formulas for different measures of entanglement and discord in MMM states.
+Accordingly, here we repeat our analysis for relative entropy of entanglement $E_{REE}$ \cite{miranowicz2004comparative,vedral1997quantifying} and Bures measure of entanglement $E_B$ \cite{bromley2014unifying} which have a simple formula for MMM states.
+Regarding the fact that for MMM states Concurrence becomes $C(\rho)=\max(0,2\lambda_{\text{max}}-1)$ \cite{quan2016steering}, we can write $E_{REE}$ as